Cocaine: Myths and Facts

 Myth: It takes a long time to get hooked on cocaine.

 Fact: All forms of the drug are highly addictive.
-Cocaine addiction can develop after only a few uses.
+Some people can become addicted after a short period of use.

 Myth: Cocaine is a safe drug.

-Fact: Cocaine, in all forms, has serious and dangerous effects on both the body and the mind.
+Fact: Cocaine, in all forms, has the potential for serious and dangerous effects on both the body and the mind.

 Myth: Cocaine has no side effects.

-Fact: It can cause tremors and convulsions, infection, heart attack, stroke, psychosis, and death.
+Fact: Cocaine, particularly at high doses, can cause tremors and convulsions, infection, heart attack, stroke, psychosis, and death.

 Myth: Cocaine makes you a better athlete or worker.

-Fact: Cocaine can seriously harm your body and your athletic performance.
+Fact: Chronic use of cocaine can seriously harm your body and your athletic performance.
 It can also cost you your job.

 Myth: Cocaine makes sex better.